Tailgating Accident Lawyers in Augusta

 Common Causes of Rear-End Accidents

-A lot of different scenarios can result in a rear-end accident, most entirely preventable.
+A lot of different scenarios can result in a rear-end accident, most are entirely preventable.
 Some of the most common causes of rear-end accidents include:

 - Tailgating a vehicle